International UAS exam, autumn 2023

 The study programme specific cut-off score is the lowest total score of the written exam, which the applicant needs to reach to be invited to the group interview.
 The number of applicants to be invited per study programme are listed on the table below.
 The cut-off scores will be published on this site approximately one week before the second phase group interview.

-Study programmeNumber of study placesNumber of applicants invited to the group interview Required cut-off score per study programme (to be published later) / maximum score per study programme
+Study programmeNumber of study placesNumber of applicants invited to the group interview Required cut-off score per study programme (published October 30, 2023) / maximum score per study programme

 Bachelor of Hospitality Management, Hospitality Management and